Thórsmörk – Rjúpnafell and the hidden valley

 The hidden river valley

 The track goes up and down across more rolling ridges.
 Then it bends around a steep corner and suddenly the hidden river valley comes into view.
-It’s a perfect picnic spot, a sheltered little garden of Eden with a burbling river circling around it.
+It’s a beautiful picnic spot, a sheltered little garden of Eden with a burbling river circling around it.
 There are even some tiny trees.

 A perfect place to sit down & enjoy the surroundings before taking on the steep zigzag path up to Rjúpnafell.